 A hard morning of history has to be followed by a really good lunch.
 We wandered into town, passing the Archaeological Museum on our way.
 We walked the length of a small canal, leading out to Grado and the Adriatic Sea.
 Then we came across just what I was looking for.
 A typical, family-run locanda offering several choices of home-made pasta with various sauces.
 Just what was required!

 The succession of people who have inhabited this area from the Veneti tribes to the highly organised Romans and then on to the merchants and diplomats of the Venetian Republic, have all left their mark on this fascinating and culturally rich area.
 But in my opinion the pioneer spirit of the Veneti, the early settlers, is still here in the courage and independence of the Venetian people of today.
 Their loyalty to their region, their love of the Veneto and their attitude, which is always Venetian first and Italian second.
 This sense of regional identity always makes me smile with admiration – every time I see it.

-- Why not join our tour of Venice and Veneto including Aquileia in September, 2018
+- Why not join our tour of Trieste and Venice including Aquileia in April, 2023

 - This is an excellent ‘virtual tour’ of the Basilica: Basilica of Aquileia – virtual tour

 - For other articles on the Veneto – have a look at: